-Changes proposed by council's planner through the S 42A report are denoted by double underline for additions and-double strikethrough-for deletions.
+Changes are denoted by underline for additions and strikethrough for deletions

 15.2 Subdivision, Development and Financial Contributions Rules

 15.2.1 Statement

 Control of the subdivision of land is one of the functions of a territorial authority.
 The subdivision of land cannot take place unless authorised by a rule in the Plan or a resource consent.
 The subdivision of land for purposes of land tenure can have effects on land use expectations and is the framework for the provision of services to future activities.